Home ยป Topics ยป Garden

 • Thrillers (Height & Drama): Dracaena, calla lilies, ornamental grasses, colocasia, caladium.

-• Fillers (Fill the Space): Marigolds, petunias, pansies, begonias.
+• Fillers (Mid-Level Plants): Marigolds, petunias, pansies, begonias.

-• Spillers (Cascade Over the Edge): Bacopa, petunias, lantana, creeping jenny, sweet potato vine.
+• Spillers (Trailing Over the Edge): Bacopa, petunias, lantana, creeping jenny, sweet potato vine.

-To learn more about how to use the thriller, filler and spiller method, read my article her.
+To learn more about using this method, read my article here.

 container garden for spring with alyssum and pansies with backdrop of daffodils and tulips with flowering crabapple trees